longlt1/Road2Expert-DevPlusPlus/README.md

 # Road2Expert
-Study Plan to become expert an expert IT dev
+Study Plan to become an expert IT dev